Used for: Filtering or altering products based on specific dates.

 Once you are inside the mapping settings, it's time to set up your date field(s).
 There are three different date fields you can select: date, start_date and end_date.
 All of them have the same properties, they only differ in name.
 Date fields are used by connecting them to an existing field from your import feed.
 In the screenshot below, you can see how this is done.
 It is important to uncheck ''Custom'', without doing this you cannot select the date fields.

 After you connected your imported field to a date field, it is important that you select the correct date format.
 By clicking the ''+'' sign as seen in the screenshot below, you can select the specific format that is used in your import feed.
+Read more about deciding which format to choose on this support page.

 Note: If your date has the format of 'year-month-day', you might have to select the ISO 8601 option from the date format drop down.
 This is an international standard that also has the 'year-month-day' format, so you might have to try both options to see which one works.